Information for Freshers

 Ideally we would like to get a good number of new volunteer first year members, spread across the various physics degree courses.
-If you are interested in being on the committee, or if you have any further questions, then please contact Dr Douglas Halliday by email (firstname.lastname@example.org) or in person in October.
-The process for electing student representatives will be run by Durham Students' Union (DSU) early in the first term.
+If you are interested in being on the committee, or if you have any further questions, then please contact Dr Cedric Lacey by email (firstname.lastname@example.org) or in person in October.
+The process for electing student representatives will take place early in the first term.

 Physics and Astronomical Societies